simonh1000/ftp-deploy/README.md

 ## Events

-ftp-deploy reports to clients using events.
-To get the output you need to  implement watchers for "uploading", "uploaded" and "log":
+ftp-deploy reports progress using events.
+These can be accessed - if desired - by registering listeners for "uploading", "uploaded", "upload-error" and "log":

 ```js
 ftpDeploy.on("uploading", function(data) {